Eden Valley Walk

 Meanwhile, Tonbridge has one of the finest motte and bailey castle’s in the country.
 Visitors can explore the standing 13th century gatehouse in glorious grounds alongside the River Medway, which flows through the centre of the market town.

-Unfortunately the guide for the Eden Valley Walk is out of stock, so why not loan a copy from Kent Libraries.
+There is now a new guide to the Eden Valley Walk and other paths, recently published by Kent Ramblers, or why not loan a copy from Kent Libraries.

 We recommend that you follow the route using OS Explorer Map 147 available free to borrow from Kent Libraries